ajit-spec/proj_1/README.md

 - MVC project structure
 - Create user accounts
 - Authentication with username/password
-- Protected routes that can only be accessed by authenticated users
 - [Angular Material framework](https://material.angular.io/) for UI
 - [Mongoose](https://mongoosejs.com/docs/index.html) for MongoDB interactions.